 Sharmila G. Lash

-Sharmila G. Lash is a multifaceted vocalist able to easily move through a variety of musical styles.
-She frequently performs as a soloist and ensemble member in both jazz and classical settings, is a private voice instructor, and works as a studio singer.
-She is a current member of the Los Angeles Master Chorale, San Francisco-based Volti, and the vocal jazz ensemble True North.
+Sharmila G. Lash has appeared as a performer and educator in both jazz and classical settings, and both as a soloist and ensemble member.
+She is a current member of the Los Angeles Master Chorale and works as a session singer.
+She has also sung with San Francisco-based new music ensemble Volti and LA-based vocal jazz quartet True North.

 Teaching steadily since 2004, Sharmila has taught a wide range of students in a wide range of styles.
 Her underlying goal in her approach to singing is to help guide students to find their own voice, using techniques that teach them to sing healthily while allowing them to express their own musicality.